When working with arc welding equipment safety precautions involve planning for protection from the following:

 Caution: symptoms of metal fume fever can occur up to 12 hours after being exposed.
 Symptoms to watch for include chills, fever, thirst, ache, fatigue, nausea, metallic taste in your mouth

-Most gases (carbon dioxide, helium, argon) are non-toxic, but can cause are welding safety problems if they displace the air you breath.
+Most gases (carbon dioxide, helium, argon) are non-toxic, but can cause are welding safety problems if they displace the air you breathe.

 Fire is always a consideration when working at high temperatures (welding is at temps that can exceed 10,000 Fahrenheit).

-- Floors: concrete or fire resistant materials.
-An arc welding safety tip is to fill any cracks to prevent collection of sparks.
+- Floors: concrete or fire-resistant materials.
+An arc welding safety tip is to fill any cracks to prevent the collection of sparks.

 - Extinguishers: Sand and ABC dry chemical extinguisher on site.